Universal principles of cell population growth follow from local contact inhibition: Results

 \subsection{Well-mixed population growth}

+Let us assume that the probability of observing $x$ filled sites is independent of the focal cell's location (e.g., on the expanding front of the growing population).
+This approximation is justified when cells move far between birth events.
+While migration is limited, correlations persist and lead to systematic deviations between the agent-based simulations and the corresponding mean-field growth laws, consistent with the need for correlation corrections described by \cite{baker:PRE:2010}.
+Our framework does not neglect correlations; rather, it identifies the migration regimes in which independence is a valid approximation and classical mean-field growth laws emerge.

-Let us now assume that the probability of observing $x$ filled sites is independent of the focal cell's location $\vec q$.
-This approximation is justified when $\Gamma \gg \lambda,\delta$.
-Then \eqref{eq: probability 2} reduces to $\p(x | n)$.
-The probability of observing $x$ cells is then found by the number of ways of placing $x$ cells into the neighborhood and the remaining $n-x-1$ (recall there are only $n-1$ since the focal one has already been placed) by
+Then, the probability of observing $x$ cells in a neighborhood of an arbitrary focal cell, given the population size is $n$, is found by the number of ways of placing $x$ cells into the neighborhood and the remaining $n-x-1$ not in the neighborhood (recall there are only $n-1$ since the focal one has already been placed):

-To solve for the bracketed term in \eqref{average tumor}, we are interested in the probability that all neighbor sites are occupied.
-For $l,n \gg \omega$ this leads to
+We are interested in the probability that all neighboring sites are occupied, as this quantity enters the deterministic growth equation.
+For $l,n \gg \omega_i$ this leads to